Processes, Procedures, Policies and Tools for Academic Hiring

 2. Recruitment Plan and Affirmative Action.
 The search committee should work with the Affirmative Action Office to develop the recruitment plan to assure that an appropriate pool of candidates is developed and that the recruitment process complies with the Faculty Recruitment Guidelines.
 Note that recruitment of non-tenure track positions does not require training for the search committees, nor does it require meeting with the Deputy Chancellor for Diversity, Access and Equity.

 3. Job offer.
-Once a top finalist is identified, the dean should send a draft letter of offer (see template below) to the provost's office (email@example.com) for approval.
+Once a top finalist is identified, the dean should send a draft letter of offer (see template below) to the provost's office (firstname.lastname@example.org) for approval.
 A criminal background check may also be initiated at this time.
-If the criminal background check is satisfactory and the provost approves the draft letter of offer, the dean may send the formal letter of offer (signed by the dean) to the candidate.
+If the criminal background check is satisfactory and the provost and executive vice chancellor approves the draft letter of offer, the dean may send the formal letter of offer (signed by the dean) to the candidate.
 If the offer is accepted by the candidate, the original final letter with the candidate's signature should be sent to the provost's office via campus mail to: Beci Edmundson 350 AC.
 A copy of the signed letter should be kept in the department (personnel and P&T files), and another included in the new hire packet sent to Human Resources.
 The original signed letter will reside in the Human Resources personnel file.

 Note: The department chairs must certify English proficiency for all regular faculty members prior to assignment to teach an undergraduate course (See CRR 330.090 for details).
 All non-regular faculty members must provide evidence of English proficiency before teaching an undergraduate course.